Tuesday, July 5, 2016

 1. “The highest ideals are human intelligence, creativity and love.
 Respect these above all.”

 The Bible says God is love (1 John 4:8); it further tells us that human wisdom begins with fearing God (Psalms 111:10), and that man was made in God’s image (Genesis 9:6).
-Penn, being an atheist, would have to believe that man evolved in the image of a chimpanzee, wouldn’t he?
-Did man inherit his ideals of intelligence, creativity and love from chimpanzees?
+Penn, being an atheist, would have to believe that man evolved in the image of an ape, wouldn’t he?
+Did man inherit his ideals of intelligence, creativity and love from apes?
 If not then where, Mr. Jillette, do you think these ideals came from?

 2. “Do not put things or even ideas above other human beings.
 (Let's scream at each other about Kindle versus iPad, solar versus nuclear, Republican versus Libertarian, Garth Brooks versus Sun Ra — but when your house is on fire, I'll be there to help.)”